qirashi/dvpl_go/.readme/how_to_use_en.md

 _Example of utility integration in the context menu_

 ### Via Manual Launch
-1. Place the `dvpl_go.exe` file in the target folder with the files you want to process.
+1. Place the `dvpl.exe` file in the target folder with the files you want to process.
 2. Launch the utility in one of the following ways:
-   - For **compression**: Drag and drop a file or folder onto the `dvpl_go.exe` executable.
+   - For **compression**: Drag and drop a file or folder onto the `dvpl.exe` executable.
    - For **decompression**: Run the utility from the command line with the appropriate parameters (see the documentation inside the archive for details).

 ![Example of direct program launch](screenshot_2.png)